royceschultz/Cycling-Power-Calculator/README.md

 This yeilded an average power of 203.4 watts.
 This closely agrees with calculations by Strava with < 5% error.

 ### Strava Power
+Strava is an app used by cyclists, runners and other athletes to track their progress.
+Strava will output average power over a segment, but charges a monthly membership for estimated instantaneous power.

 ![Strava Avg Power](Show/Strava.png)